swvenkat/psm-tools/pyclient/README.md

 By default, Python code is generated in the local directory.

 To build elsewhere, please set the TARGETDIR in the `make` command.
-For example, building Python code for all 3 pipelines (dss, cloud, ent), run:
+For example, building Python code for all 3 pipelines (cloud, ent), run:

 ```
 TARGETDIR=/home/pypigenrepo make